dennysetiawan1/ai-growth-marketing-lab/README.md

 ## Final Note

 This repository reflects both hands-on experimentation and strategic thinking in applying AI to growth marketing and SEO systems.

+## Practical Application (How I Would Use This)

+Based on this research, I would prioritize:

+1. Building a content production + distribution system (not just content creation)
+2. Repurposing high-performing content across multiple channels
+3. Optimizing for "search everywhere" (AI, Reddit, communities)
+4. Focusing on bottleneck-driven growth instead of traffic-only strategies

+Initial execution would focus on:
+- 1 core topic cluster
+- 1 distribution loop (LinkedIn + repurposing)
+- 1 feedback loop (performance → iteration)

+The goal is to validate a repeatable growth system before scaling.